 Bloom filter

-A Bloom filter is a probabilistic data structure in Redis Stack that enables you to check if an element is present in a set using a very small memory space of a fixed size.
+A Bloom filter is a probabilistic data structure in Redis Stack that enables you to check if an item is present in a set using a very small memory space of a fixed size.

-A Bloom filter can guarantee the absence of an element from a set, but it can only give an estimation about its presence.
-So when it responds that an element is not present in a set (a negative answer), you can be sure that indeed is the case.
+A Bloom filter can guarantee the absence of an item from a set, but it can only give an estimation about its presence.
+So when it responds that an item is not present in a set (a negative answer), you can be sure that indeed is the case.
 But one out of every N positive answers will be wrong.
-Even though it looks unusual at a first glance, this kind of uncertainty still has its place in computer science.
+Even though it looks unusual at first glance, this kind of uncertainty still has its place in computer science.
 There are many cases out there where a negative answer will prevent more costly operations, for example checking if a username has been taken, if a credit card has been reported as stolen, if a user has already seen an ad and much more.

 Use cases